Advance

 sudo usermod -aG docker $USER

-Step 7: Verify Docker Installation:
+Step 7: Determination of Docker Installation:

 docker run hello-world